 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 102 students took at least one online class at Dallas Christian College.
-This is a decrease from the 131 students who took online classes the previous year.
+In 2020-2021, 144 students took at least one online class at Dallas Christian College.
+This is an increase from the 123 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.